Providing protection and refuge

 The great flood in summer 2010 made hundreds of thousands of people homeless again.
 We are also involved in the flooded area with far-reaching projects: daily hot meals for up to 4000 people, cooking and kitchen utensils for thousands of families, water treatment, clothing, reconstruction of flood-proof houses, home furnishings and more.

-Since autumn 2014, we have been supporting people who fled from the terrorist militias of the “Islamic State” to the Autonomous Region of Kurdistan in northern Iraq.
-We give them food, toiletries and other necessities of life.
-A travel report by Udo Stolte (in german)
+Since autumn 2014, we have been supporting people who have fled from the terrorist militias of the “Islamic State” to the Autonomous Region of Kurdistan in northern Iraq.
+We give them food, hygiene articles and other essential items.

 How does my donation help?